thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Screen: www.echodeed.com homepage showing anonymous kindness feed]

 **YOU SAY:**
-"Hi, I'm [Your Name].
-Today I want to show you EchoDeed™—the anonymous kindness platform transforming school culture at Eastern Guilford High School in Gibsonville, North Carolina.
+"Hi Dr. Harris, thank you for taking time to review EchoDeed™.
+I know Eastern Guilford High School is a leader in character education, and I want to show you a platform that will amplify that work while giving your teachers 95% of their verification time back.

-Under Dr. Darrell Harris's leadership—Guilford County's Principal of the Year—we're proving that character education doesn't have to burden teachers.
-EchoDeed gives you 95% of your verification time back while students actually engage.
+This isn't theory—I'm going to walk you through a working demo showing exactly how students, teachers, and parents would use EchoDeed at Eastern Guilford.
 Let me show you how it works."

 ---

-## 👨‍🎓 STUDENT EXPERIENCE (0:30-2:15)
+## 👨‍🎓 STUDENT EXPERIENCE (0:30-1:45)

 ### Login as Student (0:30-0:45)
 [Navigate to: www.echodeed.com]